Kevin Stocker

 In his rookie season, Stocker batted .324 with two home runs and 31 RBI in 70 games.
 He was the regular Phillies shortstop through the 1997 season.
 In 1997 he enjoyed his best season, compiling career-highs in games played (149), runs (51), doubles (23) and stolen bases (11), adding five triples, four homers and 41 RBI.

 During the 1997 expansion draft, Stocker was traded to Tampa Bay in exchange for Bobby Abreu.
 After two-plus seasons, he was released and signed with Anaheim.
 In an eight-season career, Stocker batted .254 with 23 home runs and 248 RBI.
 He now owns an Emerald City Smoothie franchise in Washington.

 Post-playing career

 Stocker has served as a color analyst for 14 seasons (as of 2014).
 He is currently in his second season with the Pac-12 Network, after a stint with CBS Sports Network.

 In January 2018, it was announced that Stocker would be serving as a part-time color analyst for Phillies radio broadcasts during the 2018 season.
-Stocker rejoined the radio broadcast team in 2022.
+Stocker rejoined the radio broadcast team on a part-time basis again in 2022.
+His role expanded in 2023, handling the vast majority of Phillies away games and home broadcasts in which Larry Andersen is not available.

-Heading into the 2023 season, the Phillies named Stocker as their radio color commentator for road broadcasts.
-Stocker will also handle about 20 home games for the 2023 season.